 If you don’t already have support for drivers available 24/7, put that into place now.
 A reputable GPS tracking system will offer professional assistance as part of a comprehensive fleet management solution.
 Drivers who don’t feel isolated are more likely to stick with the company.
 They need to know you’re there to clarify regulations and back them up when they encounter problems during inspections, no matter the time of day or night.

 Compliance is necessary, but it doesn’t have to be evil.
 Equip your drivers properly for inspections and reporting, offer individualized coaching based on data insights, and provide accessible support at every stage.
 They will be far more likely to remain committed to your company if you help relieve the part of the job they like least.

-Check out what else we have to help you combat the driver shortage at our Driver Recruitment & Retention Center.
+Check out what else we have to help you combat the driver shortage with our Driver Recruitment & Retention Series.